 Welcome To Daisy’s Place Program Center

 The Daisy’s Place Program Center is located in the Girl Scout Council of the Southern Appalachians Service Center in Knoxville and is open for browsing during regular service center business hours.
-Typical hours are Monday 8:30 – 7:00, Tuesday – Friday 8:30 – 4:30.
+Typical hours are Monday, Tuesday, Thursday, and Friday 10:00 - 6:00.
+Closed Wednesdays.
+Open the first Saturday of every month from 10:00 - 2:00.
 Guided tours can be arranged by submitting a tour request form two weeks in advance.
 Tours with vintage uniform try-ons need a list of girls with their dress sizes AND waist sizes, so the correct size uniforms will be ready.
 Admission is free.

 The Daisy’s Place Program Center includes:

 - The Girl Scout Museum at Daisy’s Place

 - A Lending library of sewing machines, as well as a variety of programs organized in “Wheelies.”
 Each Wheelie offers a taste of activities that you and your troop will find to be fun and educational.

 The Girl Scout Museum

 Girls, friends, and parents are welcome to browse the hands-on exhibits and displays of unique Girl Scout memorabilia.
 Check out our fun exhibits of Girl Scout history, games, and activities.
 Guided tours and vintage uniform try-on sessions are available by advance reservation.
 (Please call at least two weeks in advance.)

 When visiting Daisy’s Place Museum, many authentic vintage Girl Scout clothing and camping items are on display in this exhibit.
 It’s fun to see Girl Scout camping styles of days gone by.